Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Methods

-We also compare ShadowGrouping to the derandomization measurement scheme.
-First, ShadowGrouping does not require a qubit-ordering as it directly works with the inherent commutation relations in \cref{eq:Hamiltonian}.
-The derandomization algorithm, on the other hand, finds the measurement setting qubit by qubit and thus imposes an ordering of the observables.
-As a consequence of this difference, the computational complexity of our scheme scales with $\LandauO (n M \log(M))$ for assigning a single measurement setting as we have to order the $M$ weights first in descending order, then go through every target observable comprised of $n$ qubits.
-In contrast to that, the derandomization procedure from \cref{subsec:comparison_derandomization} scales as $\LandauO(n M)$ as it has to modify all $M$ terms in its corresponding bound after appending a single-qubit Pauli observable to the next measurement setting.
-We see that our approach only worsens the scaling by a logarithmic factor but enables the algorithm to find the next measurement setting in an arbitrary qubit order (the derandomization procedure always uses the same ordering).
+We also compare ShadowGrouping to the Derandomization measurement scheme.
+First, ShadowGrouping does not require a qubit ordering as it directly works with the inherent commutation relations in \cref{eq:Hamiltonian}.
+The Derandomization algorithm, on the other hand, finds the measurement setting qubit by qubit and thus imposes an ordering of the observables.
+As a consequence, the computational complexity of our scheme scales with $\LandauO (n M \log(M))$ for assigning a single measurement setting as we have to order the $M$ weights first in descending order, then go through every target observable comprised of $n$ qubits.
+By contrast, the Derandomization procedure scales as $\LandauO(n M)$ as it has to modify all $M$ terms in its corresponding bound after appending a single-qubit Pauli observable to the next measurement setting.
+We see that our approach only worsens the scaling by a logarithmic factor but enables the algorithm to find the next measurement setting regardless of the qubit order (the Derandomization procedure always uses the same ordering).
 This might help to decrease the inconfidence bound quicker.
-Moreover, the derandomization scheme requires a continuation of the tail bound to the case of having partially assigned the next measurement setting.
-This is possible for the derandomization bound~\cite{Huang21EfficientEstimationOf} but unclear in case of our tail bound.
-ShadowGrouping, on the other hand, can be applied to either bound which we do in the numerical benchmark, \cref{subsec:numerics}.
+Moreover, the Derandomization scheme requires a continuation of the tail bound to the case of having partially assigned the next measurement setting.
+This is possible for the Derandomization bound~\cite{Huang21EfficientEstimationOf} but unclear in case of our tail bound.
+ShadowGrouping, on the other hand, can be applied to either bound.